 - It is preferable to create high stacks where the environment is normally hyper adiabatic to scatter these contaminants.

-In air pollution meteorology, a neutral plume occurs in neutral atmospheric conditions, where plume behaviour is neither buoyant nor sinking, maintaining a steady dispersion.
+In air pollution meteorology, a neutral plume occurs in neutral atmospheric conditions.
+In these conditions, plume behaviour is neither buoyant nor sinking.
+It maintains a steady dispersion.

 - In neutral atmospheric circumstances (ELR=ALR), a neutral plume forms.